automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Quilmesaurus.md

 # Quilmesaurus
-## Description: This dinosaur was named after an indigenous South American tribe.
+## This dinosaur was named after an indigenous South American tribe.